Dale Roberts

 National success could also drive patriotism to the arts, artists may want to compete or throw their hat in the ring when they usually wouldn't.

-The same could apply the other way round as well.
+The same could apply the other way around as well.

 Pure coincidence

-So could the 2021 Eurovision Song Contest results connect to the Euros this year?
+So could recent Eurovision Song Contest results connect to the Euros this year?